 1985 Cheval Blanc 95p

 Tasted four times - last time in November 2015.
 Consistent notes.
 The structure was intense and tight, with great complexity and breathtaking richness, perfectly ripe fruit, fat and ripe tannin, and long-lasting and lingering aftertaste.
 A stunning effort for the vintage!
 This was when it tasted in June 1993.
-22.5 years later, truffles are very refined, sophisticated, and elegant.
-It shows some age.
-It's, however, still a perfect sip.
+Twenty-two and a half years later, it's truffy, refined, sophisticated, and elegant.
+It shows some age; however, it remains a perfectly enjoyable sip.

 1983 Cheval Blanc 95p

-Tasted twice - last time in March 2021.
+I tasted it twice, the last time in March 2021.
 Consistent notes.
-Strong and intense nose of raspberries, powerful on the palate, yet with great finesse and elegance, great complexity and depth.
-It is ringing the bell.
+It has a strong and intense nose of raspberries, powerful on the palate yet with great finesse and elegance, offering great complexity and depth.
+It rings the bell.

 1981 Cheval Blanc 94p

 Tasted in November 2019.
 Delicate and sophisticated, fresh, elegant, and long.
 It has excellent complexity and a long aftertaste.
-Just think what a wine it could be if the rain didn't arrive during harvest.
+Just think what the wine could be like if the rain hadn't arrived during harvest.
 Anyway, we have the perfect wine here.

 1975 Cheval Blanc 94p